Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 Highlights: Perfect training site, close to the reef.
 Shallow and suitable for beginners, El Pescador is an excellent introduction to wreck diving.

-💡 We love this site because it's perfect for photography and fish watching, ideal for snorkelling and all diving levels
+💡 We love this site because it's perfect for photography and fish watching.
+It's ideal for snorkeling and all diving levels.

 Anchor and Chain, Punta Sur, Isla Mujeres, Mexico.
 Photo Credit: Malek B Prod